 - Dr Charlotte Alabaster MD

 - Joanna Goldin: United States Fed Cup physiotherapist

 - Nicole Kenneally

 Ann Grossman Wunderlich is the President of the WTCA.
 Ann currently works with Ohio State Buckeye, Francesca Di Lorenzo.

-Co-Founder and Chief Operating Officer, Sarah Stone, spends time on court with WTA tour professionals and a variety of junior players in the WTCA academy
+Founder and Chief Executive Officer, Sarah Stone, spends time on court with WTA tour professionals and a variety of junior players in the WTCA academy